This document introduces some key V8 concepts and provides a

 gn args out.gn/x64.release.sample.

-ninja -C out.gn/x64.release.sample v8_monolith on a Linux x64 system to generate the static library.
+ninja -C out.gn/x64.release,sample v8_monolith on a Linux x64 system to generate the correct binaries.

-hello-world.cc, linking to the static library created in the build process.
+hello-world.cc, linking to the static libraries created in the build process.
 For example, on 64bit Linux using the GNU compiler:

 g++ -I. -Iinclude samples/hello-world.cc -o hello_world -lv8_monolith -Lout.gn/x64.release.sample/obj/ -pthread -std=c++0x